Not yet reviewed

 Ms. Hill is the author of Tennessee v.
 Garner - The Use of Deadly Force to Arrest as an Unreasonable Search and Seizure, 65 N.C.L.
 Rev. 155 (1986); and Branch Banking & Trust Company v.
 Wright - Creditors Rights to Entireties Property Awarded to Nondebtor Spouse Upon Divorce, 64 N.C.L.
 Rev. 1471 (1986).

 Ms. Hill joined Tharrington Smith in 1987 and practices criminal and civil litigation in state and federal courts in North Carolina as well as in other states.
 She has earned the top rating (AV®) in Martindale Hubbell.
-She is a member of the North Carolina Advocates for Justice, the Association of Trial Lawyers of America, the Wake County Academy of Criminal Trial Lawyers, the National Association of Criminal Defense Lawyers, and the American, North Carolina, and Wake County bar associations, and formerly served as an officer on the North Carolina Bar Association's Criminal Justice Council.
+She is a member of the North Carolina Advocates for Justice, the Wake County Academy of Criminal Trial Lawyers, and the American, North Carolina, and Wake County bar associations.
+She formerly served on the North Carolina Bar Association's Criminal Justice Council as a member, secretary and vice-president.

 |Best Lawyer||Best Lawyers in America||2015|